It can be physically taxing.

 If you’re unsure whether you’re emotionally ready, it’s worth speaking to a psychologist or counsellor to discuss your fears and concerns.
 If you decide to go ahead, make sure you have emotional support in place.
 Many fertility clinics offer an in-house counselling service.

-Egg freezing may buy you time and reassurance, but it isn’t a guarantee you’ll have a baby.
+Egg freezing may give you more options down the track, but it’s important to know it doesn’t guarantee you’ll have a baby.4

-“If you’re closer to 40 and freezing your eggs, you might need to consider 2 egg freezing cycles, to aim for 20 eggs to counterbalance lower egg quality,” says Dr Cattrall.
+“If you’re closer to 40 and freezing your eggs, you might need to consider 2 egg freezing cycles,” says Dr Cattrall.
 “Time is still important, even if you have eggs frozen.
 It’s better to know whether the eggs will lead to a baby sooner rather than later, so you still have the option to go back and get more eggs.”

 Our health and wellbeing information is regularly reviewed and maintained by a team of healthcare experts, to ensure its relevancy and accuracy.
 Everyone's health journey is unique and health outcomes vary from person to person.